freeCodeCamp/guide/src/pages/articles/javascript/javascript-where-to/index.md

 ---
-title: javaScript Where To
+title: javaScript Where to
 ---
-## javaScript Where To
+## javaScript Where to

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/javascript/javascript-where-to/index.md).